Please contact us if you have any questions or comments or would just like some encouragement?

 17. Bring a friend to your church or a Christian event, then ask: What did you think of church today?
 Did what the pastor said make sense to you?
 Have you discovered knowing God personally, or would you like to?

-18. I would not like for you to come to my church and not understand what it’s all about.
+18. I would not like you to come to my church and not understand what it’s all about.
 Would you want to get together and discuss what we believe together?

 20. What do you think someone has to do to becomes a Christian?

 The next thing I would do would be to begin to pray together that God will give you boldness to ask some of your unbelieving friends these thought-provoking questions.
-This way, you would not stumble over your words and appear to not know what you are talking about.
+This way, you would not stumble over your words and appear not to know what you are talking about.

 When sharing personal testimonies (or, in other words, your story), I would strongly advise that you outline it on paper, go over it by yourself, or with someone you know before you share it.
 Here is my testimonyabout how I lived before I met Christ, how I met Christ, and what Christ did in my life.